Read and Print Model Data

 }

-In the same way as in the previous step, the vis_ConnectNumber
+In the same way as in the previous step, the vis_ConnectNumber function invoked with the

-function invoked with the SYS_ELEM parameter returns the total number of elements in the finite element mesh.
+SYS_ELEM parameter returns the total number of elements in the finite element mesh.

-function gives maximum nodes connected to element.
-This value is necessary to allocate the vector required for storing the connectivities, which will be done for each element using the vis_ConnectElemNode
+element.
+This value is necessary to allocate the vector required for storing the connectivities, which will be done for

-As with the nodes, the connect object can provide many element associations through the vis_ConnectElemAssoc
+As with the nodes, the connect object can provide many element associations through the

-function, such as the user ID, part ID, property ID, material ID, the element’s coordinate system and element type, using respectively the parameters VIS_USERID
+vis_ConnectElemAssoc function, such as the user ID, part ID, property ID, material ID,

 The topology and connectivity of the element are accessible through the vis_ConnectElemNode

-and vis_ConnectNumber
+and vis_ConnectNumber functions.

 Step 7: Cleanup

-Finally, We clear the model object, delete it, close the file and free all allocated resources:
+Finally, we clear the model object, delete it, close the file and free all allocated resources:

 /* delete objects registered in Model */